Most Active Stories

-Adam Hochberg is journalism instructor at UNC Chapel Hill and a Fellow at The Poynter Institute for Media Studies.
+Adam Hochberg is a journalism instructor at UNC Chapel Hill and a Fellow at The Poynter Institute for Media Studies.
 Some of Hochberg’s specialties include new media, digital media and social media curriculum.

 “It strikes me as a big overreaction,” Hochberg says of the KBOR policy.
 “I can’t defend the professor who sent out this tweet – I think it was way over the top – but is this a real problem where you need to rewrite that statewide policy because one guy sent out one tasteless tweet?”

-“The two things that jump out at me in this policy is, first of all prohibition against any kind of comment ‘…that is contrary to best interest of university.’
-That is really broad language and it doesn’t take too much imagination to come up with examples where that might be a real thicket patch,” he says.
+“The two things that jump out at me in this policy is, first of all prohibition against any kind of comment ‘…that is contrary to the best interest of university.’
+That is really broad language, and it doesn’t take too much imagination to come up with examples where that might be a real thicket patch,” he says.